xamarin/XamarinComponents/Android/GoogleAndroidVending/docs/Expansion.md

 user interface.
 This is all in addition to the notification that is automatically created and managed by the service.

-In order to receive updates, we need to get hold of an `IDownloaderService` from the `IStub`.
+In order to receive updates, we need to get hold of an `IDownloaderService` from the `IDownloaderServiceConnection`.
 To do this, we have to implement the `IDownloaderClient` somewhere, such as on the activity:

 ```csharp
 public class MainActivity : Activity, IDownloaderClient